brainstormforce/wp-spectra/README.md

 ## Changelog ##

 ### 2.1.0 - TUESDAY, 29th NOVEMBER 2022 ###
+* Fix: Forms - When we use checkbox with required condition, it restrict the user to check all the checkbox to submit the form.
+### 2.1.0 - TUESDAY, 29th NOVEMBER 2022 ###
 * Improvement: Post Grid - Added Setting to show buttons on equal height.
 * Improvement: Post Grid - Added Setting for image aspect ratio.
 * Improvement: Post Grid - Added equal height option for featured Images.